 Like with reports, other fields aren't selected for load, even if they may be used in triggers.
 But you can add extra fields the following ways:

 - Add the field to the page layout.

 - Add the field to the set of fields to be loaded via the AddLoadFields method on the OnFindRecord trigger.

 Partial records are automatically applied based on the page’s metadata for List and ListPart page types that are opened in the web client.
 As with OData pages, the page's definition is used to select which fields to load.
 More fields may be required, for example, to enable subpage linking.

-OnFindRecord and OnNextRecord triggers conflict with partial record feature, so if either of these triggers is defined in the metadata, the partial record feature won't be applied and it fall back to standard loading behavior.
+OnFindRecord and OnNextRecord triggers conflict with partial record feature with List and ListPart pages, so if these triggers are defined in the metadata, the partial record feature won't be applied.

 Table relation-based lookups

 Lookups that are based on table relations and not explicit lookup pages will automatically generate the set of fields to load by using the same logic as for determining which fields to shown.
 Because these lookups don't have a defined page, it isn’t possible, or necessary, to overrule the set of fields.